appbaseio/Docs/content/docs/pipelines/concepts/global-envs.md

 It is important that global envs be understood properly in order to not face any weird errors when the pipeline is deployed.

-## How To Create Global Environments
+## How To: Create Global Env

 Global environments can be created in two ways as of now:

 ### Through Dashboard

-Global Environments can be created directly through the dashboard by visiting [this URL](https://dash.appbase.io/cluster/global-vars)
+Global Environments can be created directly through the dashboard by visiting [this URL](https://dash.appbase.io/cluster/global-envs)

 > Following video shows how an env can be added through dashboard